Read This First

 Prompt 1: Based on this report, provide scores for the effects of the UBI experiment.

-The section turns on Individual Assessments of the Effects of UBI, Labor Supply Impact, and Income and Financial Behavior Impact.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Individual Assessments of the Effects of UBI, Labor Supply Impact, and Income and Financial Behavior Impact in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Individual Assessments of the Effects of UBI distinct from Labor Supply Impact.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Individual Assessments of the Effects of UBI distinct from Labor Supply Impact.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Assessment